What do we really know about teacher leadership?

 Some days when I click publish, I never know if anyone will read the words I’ve put out there into the universe.
 When certain blogs are read or retweeted, I’m happy to know that my words resonated with someone.
 When you, my reader, comments on my blog, I appreciate the dialogue we can begin around these topics.
 Thank you for reading my words.
 I appreciate you taking time from your busy life to step into my reflections for a moment.
 If any of my thoughts give you pause for consideration, I honor your time and I’d love to hear from you.

-Posted in Reflection | Tagged , , , , , | 1 Comment
+Posted in reflection | Tagged , , , , , | 1 Comment

 June ’17 Reading Update